average electric bill

 homes in Houston Texas vary in size, but the average electricity bill in Houston is $155.74 per month.

 Houston houses are some of the largest in the nation.
-The electricity bill for your home will vary, but electricity costs are climbing rapidly in 2022.
+Your electricity bill will vary each month based on your usage.
 Your best bet is a long-term fixed rate electricity plan.

 What is the Average Electric Bill in Houston?